 - Add the soy sauce, salt, oregano, thyme and garlic powder.
 Cook for another 2-3 minutes.
 Turn off the heat and set aside.

-- In a food processor, add the toasted sunflower seeds, black beans, mushroom mixture, nutritional yeast, flax egg and panko bread crumbs.
+- In a food processor, add the toasted sunflower seeds, black beans, mushroom mixture, nutritional yeast, flax egg (flax and water mixture) and panko bread crumbs.
 Process until combined, leaving some texture from the black beans and seeds.

 - Form 6 patties and cook them using your preferred method.